adrieljoshua/NaanMudhalvan_AdrielJoshuaJ_4002_LICET/README.md

-## VibeShift
+## MusicBox

-VibeShift is a web application which can be used to play music.
+MusicBox is a web application which can be used to play music.

 ## About

-VibeShift is a
+MusicBox is a

 -   Web application
 -   Music player
 -   Developed using Django
 -   Search for songs

 ## Tech Stack

 -   Django

 ## Installation